flintrocks/flint/docs/language_guide.md

 $ export PATH=$PATH:`pwd`/.build/debug/flintc
 ```

-If you are planning to contribute to the Flint project, please also install:
+If you are planning to contribute to the Flint project or wish to run the tests, please also install:

  - [Node.js](https://nodejs.org/en/)
  - [The Truffle suite](https://truffleframework.com) - for testing contracts and running the integration tests